Online therapy for survivors of abuse

 You are not alone; many find it difficult to overcome emotional distress without support from therapy.
 Even with therapy, it can take a long time, and therapy is sometimes painful and emotionally difficult to experience.
 But the rewards can be worth the perseverance and emotional struggles.

-A person who has experienced abuse may hide and keep it to themselves, suffering in silence and coping day to day.
-Feelings of guilt and shame are frequent response when suffering from all forms of abuse.
+A person who has experienced abuse may hide and keep it to themselves, suffering in silence and coping day today.
+Feelings of guilt and shame are frequent responses when suffering from all forms of abuse.
 Even though there is no need to feel shameful or guilty.
 This is often a major hurdle preventing them from talking about it and obtaining support.

 Using the capability to remain concealed from the therapist with online therapy can help reduce the difficult thoughts and emotions when starting therapy.
 It can also reduce any fears of being judged or embarrassed when you cannot see any eye contact.